Valid HTML 4.01 Transitional Valid CSS Valid SVG 1.0

 The syntax of the command is incorrect.

-Oops¹: except for input and output redirection the Command Processor Cmd.exe (and all its internal commands) fail to support alternate data streams!
+Oops¹: except for input and output redirection, and except for its internal Dir and Mklink commands, the Command Processor Cmd.exe fails to support alternate data streams!

 5. Write a JScript that prints its pathname on standard output to the alternate data stream .js of the file or subdirectory created in step 1. and execute it with the Windows Script Host console application: